commanderx16/x16-docs/Commander X16 Programmer's Reference Guide.md

 <hr>

 [^1]: Current development systems have 2 MB of bankable RAM.
 Actual hardware is currently planned to have an option of either 512 KB or 2 MB of RAM.

-[^3]: The pin assignment of the NES/SNES controller is likely to change.

 [^4]: [https://github.com/emmanuel-marty/lzsa](https://github.com/emmanuel-marty/lzsa)